mongodb/specifications/source/logging.rst

        component is set to ``info`` level and all other components are set to ``debug`` level.

+       These variables may also be set to "off" (case-insensitive) to indicate that nothing should be logged.

        The default is to not log anything.

        If a variable is set to an invalid value, it MUST be treated as if it